Utility Bill Accruals: How to Estimate, Allocate, and Reverse

 The risk appears when your accrual spans a seasonal transition.
 A billing period from mid-March through mid-April, for example, may blend the tail end of winter heating with early spring usage.
 In these cases, a flat daily rate can over-accrue the warmer days or under-accrue the colder ones.

 A practical rule of thumb: use the prior year's same-month actual as a sanity check.
 If your calculated accrual for April deviates significantly from last April's actual expense, investigate whether a seasonal shift is the cause.
 For utilities with highly seasonal consumption patterns (natural gas for heating, electricity for cooling-heavy facilities), some teams maintain weighted daily rates derived from twelve months of historical bills.
 This adds complexity, so reserve it for cases where the variance is material to your financial statements.
+If you need a broader framework for choosing AP accrual estimation methods by expense type, use it to decide when a simple prorated utility estimate is sufficient and when a more tailored model is worth the effort.
 For most billing periods that sit cleanly within one season, the simple daily-rate proration is both accurate enough and far easier to audit.

 Journal Entries for Booking and Reversing Utility Accruals